Kendra Reynolds: 2019–2021

 Reynolds played for the New Zealand Development XV at the 2019 Oceania Rugby Women's Championship in Fiji.
 She made her provincial debut for Waikato in 2012, before moving to Bay of Plenty in 2014 and playing for the Volcanix.

 Reynolds made her test debut for the Black Ferns against France in 2021.

 2022

 Reynolds was named in the Matatū squad for the inaugural Super Rugby Aupiki season for 2022.
 She was announced as vice-captain along with Kendra Cocksedge.

 Reynolds was named in the Black Ferns squad for the 2022 Pacific Four Series.
 She scored her first international try against the United States in the Pacific series.
 She was reselected for the squad for the August test series against the Wallaroos for the Laurie O'Reilly Cup.

 Reynolds was selected for the Black Ferns 2021 Rugby World Cup 32-player squad.

+2023

+Reynolds was part of Matatū's team that won their first Super Rugby Aupiki title after defeating Chiefs Manawa in the final.
+On 17 April, she received a fulltime Black Ferns contract for the first time as New Zealand Rugby announced the 34-contracted-players for the year.
+In July, she featured in her sides 21–52 victory over Canada at the Pacific Four Series in Ottawa.